Martha's Vineyard Sign Language: Native American influences

+History

 Origins

 Hereditary deafness had appeared on Martha's Vineyard by 1714.
 The ancestry of most of the deaf population of Martha's Vineyard can be traced to a forested area in the south of England known as the Weald—specifically the part of the Weald in the county of Kent.
 Martha's Vineyard Sign Language (MVSL) may be descended from a hypothesized sign language of that area in the 16th century, now referred to as Old Kent Sign Language.
 Families from a Puritan community in the Kentish Weald emigrated to the Massachusetts Bay Colony in British America in the early 17th century, and many of their descendants later settled on Martha's Vineyard.
 The first deaf person known to have settled there was Jonathan Lambert, a carpenter and farmer, who moved there with his wife—who was not deaf—in 1694.
 By 1710, the migration had virtually ceased, and the endogamous community that was created contained a high incidence of hereditary deafness that persisted for over 200 years.

 In the town of Chilmark, which had the highest concentration of deaf people on the island, the average was 1 in 25; at one point, in a section of Chilmark called Squibnocket, as much as 1 in 4 of the population of 60 was deaf.
 By the 18th century there was a distinct Chilmark Sign Language.
 In the 19th century, this was influenced by French Sign Language, and evolved into MVSL in the 19th and 20th centuries.
 From the late 18th to the early 20th century, virtually everybody on Martha's Vineyard possessed some degree of fluency in the language.